logo

 Dear New Student,

-Not to worry!
-You can rest assured you’re not alone in this dilemma.
-Plenty of individuals with menstrual cycles don't use tampons.
-So, it's likely that other students have had similar concerns in regards to the swimming requirement.
-Fortunately, there are a couple of options available to accommodate Aunt Flo when it's time for a swim, such as using an alternative method that prevents menstrual leaking while you're in the water or discussing how you can satisfy the requirement in a different way with your instructor.
-Read on for more information and tips for considering these options.
+This is a common and valid concern experienced by many individuals who menstruate.
+A number of individuals with menstrual cycles choose not to use tampons for a variety of reasons.
+So, it's likely that other students have had similar concerns in regard to the swimming requirement.
+Fortunately, there are a couple of options such as menstrual cups or period-proof swimwear that may be available to you if Aunt Flo shows up when it's time for a swim.
+Using an alternative method that prevents menstrual leaking while you're in the water or discussing with your instructor how you can satisfy the requirement in a different way are just a few.
+Read on for more information about these options.

-If menstrual cups or period swimwear aren't possibilities for you, you might try talking with your swim instructor to work out a compromise.
-For example, you could attend class and learn the strokes on the edge of the pool (and not be marked absent), or you could make up the sessions at another time when you don't have your period.
+If menstrual cups or period swimwear aren't possibilities for you, you might have a conversation with your swim instructor to work out a compromise.
+For example, you might suggest attending class to learn the strokes on the edge of the pool and not be marked absent.
+Another option could be to make up the sessions at another time when you don't have your period.
 This issue could have come up previously and your instructor might be familiar with the different options available.
 If you're still wary about talking with them about this issue, perhaps you could email them as a first step towards addressing your concerns.
-After opening up the conversation, you can set up a meeting in-person to work out the details.
+After opening up the conversation, you may be able to set up a meeting in-person to work out the details.

 Signature